 Why not stray from the traditional romance and go for something a little more thrilling?
 Explore Kingston’s spooky side with that tour takes you through Kingston’s old Sydenham Ward.
 The Haunted Walk Experience features haunted hotels, hidden burial grounds, grave robbings, hangings at the old courthouse, and Kingston’s famous haunted courtyard.
 Many supernatural encounters!

 How about getting away from the city lights?
 Southern Ontario is rapidly losing its dark skies.
 L&A County Dark Sky Viewing Area is the most southerly point in Ontario where the night sky is so pristine, offering a night sky experience very similar to what was available more than 100 years ago.
 The viewing area is open year-round from dusk until dawn, and you don’t need to make reservations – just come and enjoy.

 For the adventuring couple!
 Explore Frontenac’s 5,355 hectares on the southern edge of the Canadian Shield.
-Open year-round for four season back country recreation with 48 interior campsites, canoe routes through 22 lakes, and over 100 km of looped backpacking and hiking trails.
-There’s great fishing, wildlife viewing, interior camping, paddling, hiking, swimming, cross country skiing, snowshoeing, and winter camping so there’s more than enough options to find something you both like!
+Open year-round for four season backcountry recreation with 48 interior campsites, canoe routes through 22 lakes, and over 100 km of looped backpacking and hiking trails.
+There’s great fishing, wildlife viewing, interior camping, paddling, hiking, and swimming, so there’s more than enough options to find something you both like!